 You will receive your training in well equipped molecular biology, genetics, anatomy and physiology, microbiology, botany and environmental science laboratories in our state of the art Science Center, which opened in 2010.

-Dr. Antoinette Odendaal, assistant professor of Biology and Chemistry in the College of Science and Engineering at Southern Arkansas University, secured a $20,000 pilot study research grant from the IDeA Networks of Biomedical Research Excellence (INBRE).
-The grant period is for spring 2019 and provides support for Odendaal and one undergraduate student.
-The research centers...
+Dr. Daniel McDermott, assistant professor of Biology in the College of Science and Engineering at Southern Arkansas University, has secured a $38,000 instrumentation grant from the IDeA Networks of Biomedical Research Excellence (INBRE).
+McDermott used the funding to purchase a flow cytometer for the Department of Biology.
+The state-of-the-art machine will greatly enhance the research...
 Read Mor […]